 Some commonly found early Spode/Copeland marks include:

-- Spode Painted Backstamp (may have a number beneath)– Handwritten, often in red, under the glaze but other colors were used as well including black and blue.
+- Spode Painted Backstamp (may have a number beneath) – Handwritten under the glaze, often in red, but other colors can be found as well including black and blue.
 Used on pieces dating between 1790 and 1827.

 - SPODE – Incised in the china with no coloring.
 Used from 1814 to 1833.

 - Copeland and Garrett – Mark used 1833 to 1847, sometimes with “Late Spode” incorporated due to the familiarity of the Spode name.

 - Spode Copeland’s China England – A number of marks used both the Spode and Copeland name after the mid-1800s.

 Not all early pieces of Spode were marked, so they may be found with simply a hand painted pattern number under the glaze.
 These are often written in red, and shouldn’t be confused with datemarks which were impressed in pieces from the late 1800s through 1963.

 Newer pieces, including the popular Christmas patterns, are marked with more elaborate Spode manufacturers marks that include pattern names, which make them much easier to identify.

 Dating Spode & Copeland Using Datemarks